lucasscharenbroch/personal-site/content/blog/programming-paradigms.md

 The more paradigms you have at your disposal, the more ways you'll be able to code the same idea (even in a single language).
 Of these ways, you are free to choose the most exact translation of the original idea, leading to code that is more simple, readable, and maintainable.

-Expanding your toolbelt of paradigms will therefore improve the quality of the code you write, improving the development experience of you and everybody who interacts with your work.
+Expanding your toolbelt of paradigms will therefore improve the quality of the code you write, improving the development experience of you and everybody who interacts with your code.